Maajid Nawaz: Personal life

-At the age of 21, he married a then fellow Hizb ut-Tahrir activist who was a biology student; they have a son.
+At the age of 21, Nawaz married a then fellow Hizb ut-Tahrir activist who was a biology student; they have a son.
 On Nawaz's decision to leave Hizb ut-Tahrir, they separated and later divorced.

 In 2014, Nawaz married Rachel Maggart, an artist and writer from the United States who works for an art gallery in London.
-In February 2017, Nawaz and Maggart had their first child together, a son named Gibreal.
+In 2017, Nawaz and Maggart had their first child.

-In February 2019, Nawaz said he was assaulted in a racially-motivated attack by a white man.
+In February 2019, Nawaz said that he was assaulted in a racially motivated attack by a white man.